 I’ve brought my children up to question everything, never take anything for granted, always look at everything from someone else’s viewpoint….
 This leads to fascinating conversations with my kids, in particular with my 11 year old son, who loves history, geography and current affairs!
 I missed him so much at this point, he was far more interesting than any of the adults within earshot.

 I became more detached as the day turned to evening, most of the kids had gone, leaving close family, most of them were now drunk, talking absolute nonsense.
 The conversation was now aimed at me, questioning my reasons for not drinking.
-LMs father told me twice in the space of a couple of minutes that I am now a boring bastard.
+My partners father told me twice in the space of a couple of minutes that I am now a boring bastard.
 At least I think that’s what he said, fucking drunken mess!
-LM was arguing with her family that it was my choice to stop drinking even although most of them already knew this.
+My partner was arguing with her family that it was my choice to stop drinking even although most of them already knew this.
 This was the point that she had forgotten about her compete lack of support throughout the day and proclaimed how proud she was and how well I’ve done, how hard it must be for me and that she’s so pleased that I’m so strong.

 Her father congratulated me for being so boring, told me I’d proved my point (?) and asked if I wanted a vodka.
 I ignored him.